tale-toul/OCP4baremetalIPI/Ansible/README.md

 $ cat ~/.ssh/upi-ssh.pub
 ssh-rsa AAAAB3NzaC1...jBI0mJf/kTbahNNmytsPOqotr8XR+VQ== jjerezro@jjerezro.remote.csb
 ```
-## DNS and DHCP CONFIGURATION
-The configuration files for DNS and DHCP are static and can be found in the support-files directory.
-Changing this files may affect the configuration of other parts and will probably break the setup and installation process.

 ## Running the playbook to configure the metal EC2 instance

 Before running the playbook make sure the EC2 instance is fully initialized and accepting ssh connections, this may take a few minutes after creation.

 ![Metal instance ready](../images/ec2-ready.png)

-The playbook will by default update the operating system and reboot the EC2 instance if any package was updated.
+The playbook by default updates the operating system and reboots the EC2 instance if any package is updated.
 Rebooting the EC2 instance may take between 10 and 20 minutes.

-To disable the OS update and instance reboot define the variable **update_OS** to false, this can be done by editing the file **Ansible/group_vars/all/general.var** and changing the default value or by adding the variable definition in the command line as in the example bellow.
+To disable the OS update and instance reboot set the variable **update_OS** to false as in the example bellow.
+This variable is defined in the file **Ansible/group_vars/all/general.var**.

 Run the playbook with the following command: